CarlVerret/csFastFloat/README.md

 # Requirements

-.NET Core 3.1 or newer.
-Under .NET 5 framework, the library takes advantage of the new Math.BigMul() function.
+.NET Standard 2.0 or newer.
+Under .NET 5 framework, the library takes advantage of the new Math.BigMul() and Sse4.1 (SIMD) functions.

 # Compile and testing